Directed by Stelvio Massi

 ...all under the leery gaze of Deborah’s stalker

 Fortunately for Deborah, she is saved by a surprise police raid, and hurriedly flees to her car.
 But before she can drive off, Deborah is apprehended by a cop named De Rosa (Carlo Mucari).
-Distraught, Deborah tries to explain that she is not a prostitute but a well-off lady but to no avail as De Rosa swiftly bends her over the hood of the car and handcuffs her.
-He then proceeds to rape the helpless woman – all the while Deborah’s sweaty stalker is secretly photographing the act from a distance!
+Distraught, Deborah tries to explain that she is not a prostitute but a well-off lady but to no avail as De Rosa swiftly handcuffs her, bends her over the hood of the car and rapes her – all the while Deborah’s sweaty stalker is secretly photographing the act from a distance!
 We’re not even 10 minutes into the film yet and we’ve already been bombarded with non-stop sleazy imagery.
 Talk about an opening!

 Hopefully, this isn’t the standard operating procedure of the Italian police force